Skip to content

 }

-What does res.second mean?
-Without checking the documentation, you'd have no idea.
-Structured bindings write the semantics directly into the variable names:
+What does result.second mean?
+Without checking docs you have no idea.
+Structured binding writes the semantics straight into the variable names:

 cpp